atmadiya18/Autonomous-Mobile-Robot/README.md

 - Employed advanced programming techniques in Python and ROS (Robot Operating System) to create a flexible, scalable solution that can be adapted to a variety of robotic platforms.
 - Conducted extensive testing in simulated and real-world scenarios to validate the algorithm's efficiency, robustness, and reliability in dynamic, unpredictable environments resulting in 30% improvement in navigation efficiency and ~ 17% reduction in computational resource consumption.
+- Incorporated A* and RRT algorithms for advanced path navigation analysis, conducting comprehensive evaluations to ascertain superior performance metrics.
+The robot was
+  outfitted with LIDAR sensors and an Inertial Measurement Unit (IMU), enhancing its obstacle detection capabilities and ensuring precise movement in complex environments.
+This strategic integration facilitated the development of a highly efficient, adaptive navigation system, showcasing significant advancements in robotic autonomy and environmental interaction.